pnikitakis/distributed-runtime/README.md

 # distributed-runtime
 University project for Distributed Systems (Spring 2018).

+## Description
-Stage A: Execute programs written in a custom programming language called SimpleScript (see SimpleScript_syntax.png).
+- Stage A: Execute programs written in a custom programming language called SimpleScript (see SimpleScript_syntax.png).
-Stage B: Make the runtime distributed where machines discover each other and run the programs remotely if they are in another machine.
+- Stage B: Make the runtime distributed where machines discover each other and run the programs remotely if they are in another machine.
-Stage C: Dynamic code migration.
+- Stage C: Dynamic code migration.
 Migrate running programs to a new machine and continue execution from the same line.

+## How to run
-- `Configuraton.py` file defines whether the execution will be distributed (True) or not (False).
+`Configuraton.py` file defines whether the execution will be distributed (True) or not (False).

 - For stage A: Set false the Configuraton file.
 Use the commands run for implementing the code, list for listing the existings programs and kill for terminating a specific program.